Streaming Codecs for Video and Audio: What Broadcasters Need to Know in 2024

 Similarly, RAW digital audio is simply a collection of measurements of the magnitude of various tones.
 When played together, you get understandable audio.

-This RAW data is incredibly rich in information.
+This RAW data is rich in information.
 However, that also means it’s bulky and unwieldy.
 A video composed of thirty images per second quickly becomes extremely large.
 Professional-grade cameras that capture RAW video can easily create terabytes of data from a single day of shooting.
 The same is true of RAW audio recorders.

 While this is valuable in certain industries, it’s a liability for online video and live streaming.
 Viewers’ internet connections, mobile devices, and home computers simply aren’t powerful and fast enough to process this data.
-Storage and bandwidth are expensive, and RAW files tear through it.
+Storage and bandwidth are expensive, and RAW files tear through them.

 Codecs offer a solution to this file size and speed issue.
 The term codec stands for “coding/decoding.”
-Essentially, a codec is a mathematical process that reduces digital file sizes by “throwing out” or reducing unnecessary data.
+A codec is a mathematical process that reduces digital file sizes by “throwing out” or reducing unnecessary data.
 The complex part is doing this intelligently while retaining as much quality as possible.
 That is what codec video is.

 Over time, the methods have improved.
 However, codecs that compress video to smaller sizes while retaining more quality tend to require more processing power—both to encode and decode.